-SECTION 7.8 WARRANTS, EXCEPTIONS, AND AMENDMENTS
+SECTION 7.9 WARRANTS, EXCEPTIONS, AND AMENDMENTS

 - A. This section provides a mechanism by which a proposed development may vary from the strict requirements of Divisions 2 through 6 of this FBC.
 This section also provides for amendment of approved Master Site Plans and Final Site Plans.
 Lastly, this section addresses amendments to this FBC.
 The intent of this section is to provide flexibility for unusual situations and to provide alternative ways to meet the purposes of this FBC, while ensuring that the FBC realizes the vision sought by the community for the Mullan Traditional Neighborhood area. - B. Any proposed variation from the requirements of this FBC shall be reviewed by the Approval Authority Administrator.
 If the proposed development is consistent with the intended purpose of this FBC the Administrator may: - 1.
 Issue a Warrant allowing a variation from the requirements of Divisions 2 through 6 of this FBC; or - 2.
 Recommend that the Approval Authority's Board of Commissioners or City Council approve an Exception allowing a variation from the requirements of Divisions 2 through 6 of this FBC; or - 3.
-Recommend that FBC be amended, pursuant to Approval Authority regulations. - C. Warrants may be approved by the Approval Authority Administrator for the following: - 1.
+Recommend that the FBC be amended, pursuant to Approval Authority regulations.

+- C. Warrants may be approved by the Approval Authority Administrator for the following: - 1.
 The allowance of a use not listed in Table 3-3 Permitted Uses, upon a finding that the use is functionally similar to the permitted uses and that the use is not likely to generate harmful impacts or create incompatibilities with other surrounding uses. - 2.
-Modifications of a requirement of Divisions 2 through 6 of this FBC to accommodate circumstances such as natural features, access requirements related to fire and life safety, and site designs that demonstrate excellent urban design or architectural merit.

-- D. Exceptions for proposed Master Site Plans may be approved by the Approval Authority's Board of Commissioners or City Council for the following: - 1.
-Variation of up to 10% change in criteria found in Table 2-1 for a Neighborhood Size, and allocation of Transect Zones. - 2.
+Modifications of a requirement of Divisions 2 through 6 of this FBC to accommodate circumstances such as natural features, access requirements related to fire and life safety, and site designs that demonstrate excellent urban design or architectural merit. - D. Exceptions for proposed Master Site Plans may be approved by the Approval Authority's Board of Commissioners or City Council for the following: - 1.
+Variation of up to 10% change in criteria found in Table 2-1 for a Neighborhood Size, and allocation of Transect Zones, except for the required Open Space. - 2.
 Realignment and/or reconfiguration of the street network that does not change the proposed number of intersections or the Neighborhood Unit Plan. - E. Amendments to FBC - 1.
-Unless a proposed change qualifies as a Warrant or an Exception, changes to the Permitted Use Table, other provisions of the FBC, and the Neighborhood Unit Plan shall require consideration by the OTA and the Approval Authority's Board of Commissioners or City Council. - F. Amendments to Approved Site Plans - 1.
+Unless a proposed change qualifies as a Warrant or an Exception, changes to the Permitted Use Table, other provisions of the FBC, and the Neighborhood Unit Plan shall require consideration by the Approval Authority's Board of Commissioners or City Council. - F. Amendments to Approved Site Plans - 1.
 The Approval Authority Administrator may approve minor or technical changes to approved Master Site Plans and approved Final Site Plans in accordance with the underlying LDRs. - 2.
-A proposed amendment of a Master Site Plan that does not qualify as a minor or technical change shall require the approval of the Approval Authority's Board of Commissioners or City Council. - 3.
-The Approval Authority Administrator may approve minor or technical changes to Final Site Plans including changes that do not affect compliance with this FBC or require changes to permits from outside agencies.
-All other amendments to Final Site Plans shall require review pursuant to Section 7.5. - G. An application for a Warrant, Exception, or amendment, shall include a letter of approval from the OTA.
-The application shall be submitted on a form approved by the Approval Authority Administrator and made available to the public.
-Each application shall be accompanied by the application fee established by resolution of the Approval Authority's Board of Commissioners or City Council. - H. The Approval Authority shall keep a record of all Warrants and Exceptions granted.
+A proposed amendment of a Master Site Plan that does not qualify as a minor or technical change shall require the approval of the Approval Authority's Board of Commissioners or City Council.